 People on this list include Mamoni Raisom Goswami and Rosa Parks.While this isn't a list of all female social activists, it does answer the questions "Who are the most famous female social activists?" and "Who are the best female social activists?"

 Age: Dec. at 79 (1932-2011)

-Birthplace: Hampstead Garden Suburb, United Kingdom
+Birthplace: United Kingdom

-Birthplace: Farmington Hills, Michigan, United States of America
+Birthplace: Farmington Hills, Michigan, USA

-Anna Eleanor Roosevelt was an American politician, diplomat, and activist.
-She was the longest-serving First Lady of the United States, holding the post from March 1933 to April 1945 during her husband President Franklin D. Roosevelt's four terms in office.
-President Harry S. Truman later called her the "First Lady of the World" in tribute to her human rights achievements.
-A member of the Roosevelt and Livingston families and a niece of President Theodore Roosevelt.
+Anna Eleanor Roosevelt (; October 11, 1884 – November 7, 1962) was an American political figure, diplomat and activist.
+She served as the First Lady of the United States from March 4, 1933 to April 12, 1945 during her husband President Franklin D. Roosevelt's four terms in office, making her the longest serving First Lady of the United States.
+Roosevelt served as United States Delegate to the United Nations General Assembly from 1945 to 1952.President Harry S. Truman later called her the "First Lady of the World" in tribute to her human rights achievements.Roosevelt was a member of the prominent American Roosevelt and Livingston families and a niece of President Theodore Roosevelt.
 She had ...more on Wikipedia

 Age: Dec. at 78 (1884-1962)